19-21 November 2025

 THIS YEAR’S FOCUS

-This year's tagline Chapter of Change invites us to explore whether today’s children's and teen books are keeping pace with a rapidly changing world.
-Are authors still looking back to their own childhoods, or are they openly addressing the challenges facing humanity today?
+This year's tagline Chapter of Change invites us to explore whether today’s books for children and teen are keeping up with the rapidly changing world.
+Are authors still looking back to their own childhood, or are they openly addressing the challenges facing humanity today?

-We are delighted to have Italy as this year’s guest of honour, and to be organising the 2025 event in collaboration with
+We are delighted to have Italy as this year’s guest of honour and to be bringing the 2025 event in collaboration with

 Accademia Drosselmeier.

-Join us to meet talented authors, illustrators, publishers and children's book specialists!
+Join us and meet talented authors, illustrators, publishers and children's book specialists!

 VENUES